The lazy version of Brett Goldstein's career is easy to write. Roy Kent. Two Emmys. A lot of swearing. Then Shrinking.

 That is not a trivial side project.
 It shows Goldstein trying a more exposed kind of lead.
 Roy Kent worked because his tenderness had to fight through armor.
 A romantic film asks for something else: openness, vulnerability, and the ability to carry longing without hiding behind the bit.

 The credits matter here again.
-Goldstein did not simply take a lead role that might soften his image.
-He helped author the thing.
+Goldstein took a lead role that might soften his image and helped author the thing.
 That pattern now looks deliberate across projects.
 When he broadens his screen persona, he often does it by writing his way into the expansion.

 His durability comes from authorship